Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Related Work

 \subsection{Incentive Mechanism Design for Digital Twin Construction}

+Since DT construction requires high-quality data and intensive resources, incentive mechanisms play a crucial role in DT construction by promoting data sharing and resource collaboration.
 A few works have been conducted to design incentive mechanisms for DT construction \cite{lotfi2023semantic,jiang2021cooperative}.
 In \cite{lotfi2023semantic}, the authors proposed an iterative contract design to motivate IoT devices to share data for DT construction and used a multi-agent reinforcement learning algorithm to solve the formulated contract problem.
 In \cite{jiang2021cooperative}, the authors proposed a DT edge network framework for flexible and secure DT construction.
-To efficiently construct DTs, the authors also proposed an iterative double auction-based joint cooperative federated learning and local model update verification scheme.
-Incentive mechanism design for ensuring high-quality DT construction is critical, and this topic is still worth investigating.
-However, none of the existing studies have employed GAI techniques to discover the optimal incentive design for DT construction.
+To efficiently construct DTs, the authors also proposed an iterative double auction-based joint cooperative FL and local model update verification scheme.
+Incentive mechanism design for ensuring high-quality DT construction is critical, and this topic is still worth investigating, especially in ICPSs.
+However, none of the existing studies have used GenAI models to discover the optimal incentive design for DT construction.